How we are run

 Ian retired after 30 years as a senior international director in the petroleum industry.
 His work experiences developed key skills in managing exploration, development and production operations in multicultural and diverse environmental and geographical regions.
 He has specific expertise in finance, commercial, and health and safety.
 He has been a member of the Trust for over 10 years, and is a regular speaker on behalf of SWT at various societies, associations and local groups.
 Ian chairs the Trust’s health and safety committee, is chairman of the governing board of a senior state school, chairman of South Suffolk Leisure Trust and chairman of his village meeting.

-Jennifer worked as a consultant on EU interstate projects for several years before joining the voluntary sector where she worked as NI Director of Development for Citizens Advice NI & Manager of Lower Bann Partnership.
+Jennifer worked as a consultant on EU interstate projects for several years before joining the voluntary sector as Northern Ireland Director of Development for Citizens Advice NI & Manager of Lower Bann Partnership.
 Prior to joining Ulster Wildlife she worked in local government as a change manager for Ballymena, Carrickfergus and Larne Borough Councils during the reform of public administration to merge the three councils.
-She was delighted to join the Ulster Wildlife team in 2012.
+Jennifer became Chief Executive of Ulster Wildlife in 2012.
 In a voluntary capacity, Jennifer is currently Vice Chair of Northern Ireland Environment Link, a Trustee of Chief Officers 3 (CO3) and sits on Lantra's NI Advisory Council.

 Jonathan Hughes became Chief Executive of the Scottish WT in March 2014.
 He began his career as a field ecologist before moving into nature reserve management and then latterly, policy and public affairs.
 In 2012 Jonathan was elected to the global Council of the International Union for the Conservation of Nature (IUCN), the world’s oldest and largest global conservation organisation.
 Jonathan Chair’s one of the three standing committees of IUCN Council, the Policy and Programmes Committee, which oversees strategic policy and programmatic decisions for the Union.